RichardLitt/burntfen.com/_posts/2026-03-04-pythonnz-committee-2024-2026.md

 I was grateful for the help and support I encountered being on this board, and for the friendship and care of those involved.
 We didn't always agree - it's a board - but it was well worth the effort.

 During my tenure, I attended not a single Wellington meetup.
-I wish I could say this was intentional, but the truth is that I live just far away that driving into Wellington is difficult, and because someone in my house is immunocompromised, we mask everywhere.
+I wish I could say I didn't know about it, but the truth is that I live just far away that driving into Wellington is difficult, and because someone in my house is immunocompromised, we mask everywhere.
 Going into a meetup at night is never on my list of things I want to do.
 It's difficult.
 I wish masking were easier, but it's not for me.

 PythonNZ isn't just about the meetups - Kiwi Pycon is great, by itself.
 It's also about the wider community and the Discord and so on.
 I felt honoured to have been voted in and to have been able to serve.